tajfutas/sicomtrace/index.md

 Introduction
 ------------

-The `SICOMTRACE.BAT` batch file helps to log the SportIdent RS232 comminication in order to store and research data of orienteering events.
+The `SICOMTRACE.BAT` batch file helps to log the SPORTident RS232 comminication in order to store and research data of orienteering events.

 We tried other free solutions (Eltima Serial Port Monitor, Free Device Monitoring Studio, Portmon, AccessPort, SerialMon, API Monitor v2) for that and they all failed.
 With this solution we managed to get the full RS232 data of some orienteering events which will serve as the basis of our future development.
 Those data are stored in the _data_ prefixed repositories in our [GitHub page](https://github.com/tajfutas).

-To record data, you should start a SICOMTRACE for every SportIdent hardware.
+To record data, you should start a SICOMTRACE for every SPORTident hardware.
 At the end of the event day, the logfiles should be collected to a single directory along with the results of the event and the saved files of the organizer software.
 It is advised to save in your software at least before and after the event but even better would be to save regularly to separate files and store multiple snapshots of the event.

 If you record event data this way, I ask you to share it with me to get shown here to help my and other developers' work.
 This also serves the sake of the sport.

-In addition the `SICOMTRACE.BAT` starts a TCP server as well which allows communication with the SportIdent hardware over the network for a single client.
+In addition the `SICOMTRACE.BAT` starts a TCP server as well which allows communication with the SPORTident hardware over the network for a single client.
 Additional clients are defered.

 _Sidenote:_ The next version will provide more flexibility in adding virtual COM ports and TCP/IP servers, including the possibility of adding multiple of them.